 - Place an oven-safe wire rack over a sheet pan.
 (Note: You can also bake the potatoes directly on the sheet pan, but baking them on a wire rack allows air to circulate and will keep them the most crisp as they bake.)

 - Scrub the potatoes clean and dry them well.
 Slice each potato into about 10 to 12 wedges.

 - Transfer potato wedges to a bowl and toss with oil.
 Add seasoning mix and cheese (if using).
-(Note: If you are using a homemade Ranch Seasoning that doesn’t already have salt added, add 1 tsp Salt and ¼ tsp Black Pepper.)
+(Note: If you are using a homemade Ranch Seasoning that doesn’t already have salt added, add 1 teaspoon Salt and ¼ teaspoon Black Pepper.)

 - Spread potatoes out on prepared wire rack / sheet pan.